afshinamighi/Courses/FCSPy/week03/inf-fcspy03.md

 2. What are the main element of a while-loop in Python?
 3. What are the main elements of a for-loop in Python?
 4. How do we implement a cyclic algorithm in Python?
+5. How do we iterate over a string and what are the basic string processings?

 ## Exercises